 A good credit score will enable you to borrow money if and when you need to.
 You may also be offered a higher credit limit and lower interest rates so it won't cost as much to pay back.

-There's no quick-fix solution to boosting your rating, but it can be nurtured over time if you follow this advice:
+You may be wondering how fast you can build your credit in order to access more in the future.
+However, there is no quick-fix solution to boosting your rating, but it can be nurtured over time if you follow this advice:

 Make sure you're on the electoral roll.
 You can register for free.